aureus123/catalogs/jeha3/paper.md

 ### 4.1 Algorithm Efficiency

+Before applying the method to detect genuine errors, its sensitivity was evaluated by comparing the current VizieR version (I/114) against two older digital versions of CD with known differences:

+**I/114 vs. I/88.** When comparing I/114 against I/88, an earlier digitized version (circa 1982), 205 differences were found: 202 in position and 3 in magnitude, plus 44 entries with unrecognized magnitude codes in I/88.
+Running both independently against PPM, the older version generated 51 additional position warnings and 3 additional magnitude warnings.
+The algorithm thus captured roughly 25% of the known positional differences (51 out of 202), but recovered all 3 magnitude differences.

-Before applying the method to detect genuine errors, its sensitivity was evaluated by comparing two digital versions of CD with known differences.
-When comparing the most recent VizieR version (I/114) against an older NASA-ADC version (code 1114), 141 positional differences were found between them.
-Running both independently against PPM, the older version generated 35 additional position warnings, meaning the algorithm captured roughly 25% of the known differences at the chosen 120-arcsecond threshold.
-This recovery fraction, though modest, reflects the fundamental limitation of threshold-based detection: errors smaller than the threshold are invisible.
-It does, however, suffice to find the largest and most consequential errors.
+**I/114 vs. 1114.** When comparing against an older NASA-ADC version (code 1114), 141 positional differences were found between them.
+Running both independently against PPM, the older version generated 35 additional position warnings, meaning the algorithm captured roughly 25% of the known differences (35 out of 141).

-### 4.2 Tuning and Application to CD Volume I (CD×PPM)
+In both experiments the positional recovery fraction is roughly 25%, reflecting a fundamental limitation of the approach: the lack of coverage of CD with PPM stars.
+It does, however, suffice to validate the chosen $d_{pos}$ and $d_{mag}$ thresholds.

+### 4.2 Results of the CD×PPM comparison

 The comparison of PPM against the first volume of CD (179,804 stars, declinations −22° to −31°) yielded 40,769 cross-identified pairs (23%).
 Running the detection algorithm with thresholds of 120 arcseconds and 1.5 magnitudes produced: